germanparra0202/Microsoft_Data_Structures/Recommendation/README.txt

 The Recommendation System Directions
 The goal of this system is to improve your experience when working in your shell.

+Before following the directions listed below, it will be useful to add or append a history file that is in the same folder as the below functions.Running ./get_history.py will create a history.txt file with all of your data from the user's history log, or if that file exists, it will simply append an new data to this file.
+If you'd like to change the name of "history.txt", simply enter into the get_history.py file and change the hardcoded name.

 1) Have a directory that contains the following files:
 	- initialize.oy
 	- login.py
 	- login_funcs.py
 	- ngram_class.py
 	- predict.py
+	- get_history.py
 	- some sort of history data, this can be multiple files
 		- We have provided several history files because they must be formatted with a date and a time.
 Use any of these files for the history data or add the following